ortus-docs/coldbox-docs/interceptors/interceptor_output_buffer.md

 }
 ```

-> **Important** Each execution point will have its own clean buffer to work with.
+> **Caution** Each execution point will have its own clean buffer to work with.
 As each interception point has finalized execution, the output buffer is flushed, only if content exists.